How Local Governments Can Negotiate Better Contracts

 One of the only ways to ensure that a government is getting a good contract for the provision of some good or service from a private firm is by proactively seeking the right partnerships.
 Rather than wait for a company to approach on the basis of a bid or request, the local agencies engaged in frequent or high volume contracting must be savvy enough to assess the pool of prospective firms and target those that will add the most value to the arrangement.
 Granted, this may seem like a lot of work on the front end, but this kind of diligence from the outset pays off handsomely in the long run.

 Because the government is not in the business of making money, there are a lot of assumptions as to what does or does not matter and what will or will not be tolerated.
-Obviously, in the private sector, the number one goal is to generate revenue, so this drives the entire contracting process.
+Obviously, in the private sector, the number one goal is to generate revenue, so this drives the entire contract management process.
 In government, on the other hand, the primary goal is to deliver services to the public and to protect the health, safety, and welfare of those taxpaying citizens.
-However, this does not mean that government agencies cannot or should not focus on efficiency and productivity.
+However, this does not mean that government agencies cannot or should not focus on efficiency and productivity, or tap into innovative technology, such as CLM software.

 In fact, it is crucial that government agencies and workers not succumb to the idea that these things are less important because the ultimate goal is not about dollar generation.
 One of the biggest benefits of improving operational efficiency is that it saves incalculable time and resources.
 By ensuring that a solid contract is negotiated, drafted, and administered, there will be more time to spend on matters in which there simply will not be control, such as responding to natural disasters or other catastrophic situations.
 Contracts should facilitate operations, not hinder them.